pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       Insert text lines start at ``point``.

-      :arg point-like point: the bottom-left position of the first character of ``text`` in pixels.
+      :arg point_like point: the bottom-left position of the first character of ``text`` in pixels.
 It is important to understand, how this works in conjunction with the ``rotate`` parameter.
 Please have a look at the following picture.
 The small red dots indicate the positions of ``point`` in each of the four possible cases.

          .. image:: images/img-inserttext.jpg
             :scale: 33

       :arg str/sequence text: the text to be inserted.
 May be specified as either a string type or as a sequence type.
 For sequences, or strings containing line breaks ``\n``, several lines will be inserted.
 No care will be taken if lines are too wide, but the number of inserted lines will be limited by "vertical" space on the page (in the sense of reading direction as established by the ``rotate`` parameter).
 Any rest of ``text`` is discarded -- the return code however contains the number of inserted lines.

       :arg int rotate: determines whether to rotate the text.
 Acceptable values are multiples of 90 degrees.
 Default is 0 (no rotation), meaning horizontal text lines oriented from left to right.
 180 means text is shown upside down from **right to left**.
-90 means counter-clockwise rotation, text running **upwards**.
+90 means anti-clockwise rotation, text running **upwards**.
 270 (or -90) means clockwise rotation, text running **downwards**.
 In any case, ``point`` specifies the bottom-left coordinates of the first character's rectangle.
 Multiple lines, if present, always follow the reading direction established by this parameter.
 So line 2 is located **above** line 1 in case of ``rotate = 180``, etc.

       :rtype: int
       :returns: number of lines inserted.